just-containers/s6-overlay/README.md

 ## Goals
 The project has the following goals:

-* Make it easy to image authors to take advantage of s6
+* Make it easy for image authors to take advantage of s6
 * Still operate like other Docker images

 ## Features